 These flame retardants are all called organohalogens as they contain carbon bonded to bromine or chlorine.

 Research project: Flame retardants in nursery schools

-The new flammability standard, TB117-2013, should make flame retardant-free products increasingly available in the months to come.
+The new flammability standard, TB117-2013, should make products without flame retardants increasingly available.
 TB117-2013 does not ban the use of flame retardants, so it is important to verify with the retailer or manufacturer that a product is flame retardant-free.

 After the GSP Safe Kids Campaign produced research for our paper identifying harmful flame retardants in baby products was completed in 2010, California BHFTI exempted strollers, infant carriers and nursing pillows from TB117.